Pops47/marvel-backend/README.md

 - comics by ID
 - comics by character

-(see READ ME at "marvel-frontend" for further informations)
+(see [READ ME](https://github.com/Pops47/marvel-frontend/blob/main/README.md) of "marvel-frontend" for further informations)